Sequoia Audubon Society

 Filoli: Estate Trail, Woodside (9:30 – 12:00)

-This is a 2–2.5 mile moderate walk on the Filoli Gardens and Estate trail.
+This is a 2–2.5 mile moderate walk.
 Habitats include mixed oak, redwood, madrone woodlands, riparian corridor, and historic horse pastures.

 Directions: from Hwy 280, exit at Edgewood Rd and head west.
 At the T intersection, turn right onto Canada Rd.
-In ½ mile, turn left into the property.
-Park under the oaks on the left side of the lot and look for the leader there.
+In 1⁄2 mile, turn left into the property.
+Admission fee.

 Consider sharing your enthusiasm for birds by becoming a field trip leader or co-leader.
 One doesn't have to be an expert; we'll train you and provide support to make it an enjoyable experience for all!
 Or if you know of some other areas that would be good for outings, please email fieldtrips@smcbirdalliance.org